Okxa/hl_alyx_tools_proton_install/README.md

 **There might be a issue with steam and non-steam games with proton.**

-If you get `Proton: No compat data path?` in steam log (run steam from a terminal) you must launch steam with `STEAM_COMPAT_DATA_PATH=/path/to/folder/ steam`.
+If the tools won't start, it is probably because for some reason steam [does not seem to set the various compat paths correctly](https://github.com/ValveSoftware/steam-runtime/issues/467)

-On proton versions 5.13 or newer, you might get other errors, because for some reason steam [does not seem to set the various compat paths correctly](https://github.com/ValveSoftware/steam-runtime/issues/467)
+The issue seems to be that Steam reads the `steam_appid.txt` from the install folder and if the appID is anything else than 0, proton fails to set the paths.

-You can start steam with `env STEAM_COMPAT_CLIENT_INSTALL_PATH=~/.local/share/Steam STEAM_EXTRA_COMPAT_TOOLS_PATHS=/path/to/the/proton/install/location STEAM_COMPAT_DATA_PATH=/path/to/desired/compatdata/folder steam`
+You can edit the `steam_appid.txt` to set the ID to 0, but it will reset every time.
+So unless this bug is fixed the workaround is to edit this file every time you start the tools, as it is recreated if deleted, and making it readonly won't work.

 ## Thirdly